de-DEen-US

 User profile migration details.

-The system displays profiles that cannot migrate, such as those without user accounts in the new domain.
+The system also highlights profiles that can’t be migrated—for example, profiles without a matching user account in the new domain.

 Cached Credential Update Add-On

 Migrating computers connected over VPN can present additional challenges.
-During a domain membership change, Windows® will clear the locally stored cached credentials because they won't work with the new domain.
+Windows® clears cached credentials after a domain membership change, because they usually don't work in a new domain.

 If the VPN client does not have logon screen authentication, users need to use the Windows® switch user function to save new cached credentials.
 This process involves: